LLM-FE: Automated Feature Engineering for Tabular Data with LLMs as Evolutionary Optimizers: Analysis

 \subsection{Generalizability Analysis}

-To evaluate the generalizability of the \AlgName framework, we examine its performance across multiple tabular prediction models and various LLM backbones.
-Specifically, we employ two LLM backbones, \texttt{Llama-3.1-8B-Instruct} and \texttt{GPT-3.5-Turbo}, in conjunction with three distinct tabular prediction models: \texttt{XGBoost} \cite{chen2016xgboost}, a widely-used tree-based algorithm for tabular tasks; Multilayer Perceptron (\texttt{MLP}), a simple yet common deep-learning architecture tailored to tabular datasets \cite{gorishniy2021revisiting}; and \texttt{TabPFN} \cite{hollmann2022tabpfn}, a recent transformer-based foundation model specifically designed for tabular data.
-Table~\ref{table:llm_models} summarizes our findings, demonstrating that \AlgName effectively identifies features that enhance the performance of various prediction models and LLM backbones across different tasks.
-Notably, the results indicate that features generated by \AlgName using either LLM backbone consistently improve base model prediction performance compared to scenarios without any feature engineering.
-More detailed analyses of dataset-specific performances and feature transferability experiments are provided in Appendix~\ref{sec:anlysis_new} and~\ref{sec:new_results}.
+To evaluate the generalizability of \AlgName, we conduct a systematic assessment of its performance across multiple tabular prediction models and diverse LLM backbones.
+In particular, we consider two representative LLMs, \texttt{Llama-3.1-8B-Instruct} and \texttt{GPT-3.5-Turbo}, and pair them with three widely-used tabular prediction models: \texttt{XGBoost} \citep{chen2016xgboost}, a strong tree-based baseline for structured data; a Multilayer Perceptron (\texttt{MLP}), which provides a simple yet competitive deep-learning architecture for tabular inputs \citep{gorishniy2021revisiting}; and \texttt{TabPFN} \citep{hollmann2022tabpfn}, a recent transformer-based foundation model tailored specifically to tabular learning.
+As summarized in Table~\ref{table:llm_models}, our results consistently show that \AlgName identifies informative and task-relevant features that improve the downstream performance of all three prediction models under both LLM backbones.
+Moreover, we observe that feature sets generated by \AlgName reliably outperform their non-feature-engineering counterparts, suggesting that the method provides robust benefits across model classes, backbone choices, and tasks, underscoring its broadly applicable feature-engineering framework.
+Appendix \ref{sec:new_results} presents additional experiments with additional LLMs and predictive models, further demonstrating the generalizability of our method.